isomerpages/seab-corp/news/press-releases/_posts/2024-01-11-post-Release of 2023 Singapore Cambridge GCE O Level Examination Results.md

 candidates have achieved Grade C6 or better in at least 3 or more and 5 or more O-Level subjects respectively.
 This is comparable to the performance of candidates for the GCE O-Level Examination in previous years.</p>
+<p><strong>Joint Admissions Exercise</strong>
-<h4><strong>Joint Admissions Exercise</strong><br>3.
-Students who wish to apply for admission to junior colleges (JCs), Millennia Institute (MI), polytechnics, and the Institute of Technical Education (ITE) may do so via the Joint Admissions Exercise (JAE) using their O-Level examination results.
-The JAE application period is from 4pm on Thursday, 11 January 2024, to 4pm on Tuesday, 16 January 2024.</h4>
+<br>3.
+Students who wish to apply for admission to junior colleges (JCs),
+Millennia Institute (MI), polytechnics, and the Institute of Technical Education (ITE) may do so via the Joint Admissions Exercise (JAE) using their O-Level examination results.
+The JAE application period is from 4pm on Thursday, 11 January 2024, to 4pm on Tuesday, 16 January 2024.</p>
 <p>4.&nbsp;Eligible school and private candidates will receive a digital
 copy of <u>Form A</u>1 via their registered email addresses from 2pm on Thursday, 11 January 2024.
 All candidates eligible for JAE may also download